-If you are interested in arranging an individual inspection for your vessel at your own expense, please email us a formal request at least five days beforehand indicating the port, date, local agents, and type of operations.
-Our main inspection areas are located in Europe and America.
+If you are interested in arranging an inspection for your vessel, please email us a formal request at least five days beforehand indicating the port, date, local agents, and type of operations.
+Our main inspection areas are located in Europe and the Americas.

-We apply these processes to vessels under the program called OCIMF-OVID
+We apply this process to vessels under the OCIMF-OVID program.

-If your vessel needs to be screened, the OVPQ must be available and updated in the last 30 days; you can fill it out on the OCIMF-OVID website.
+If you need a vessel to be screened by Vetting, it must have an OVPQ available that has been updated within the last 30 days.
+You may fill it out on the OCIMF-OVID website.

-This process is applied to all river vessels used for E&P projects in Peru and Ecuador including all propelled and non-propelled vessels, liquid and dry cargo transport, pushers, and passenger vessels hired by the Repsol Group.
+This process is applied to all river vessels used for E&P projects including all propelled and non-propelled vessels, liquid and dry cargo transport, pushers, and passenger vessels hired by the Repsol Group.

-Vessel vetting will begin once commercial interest has been shown by sending an email to: firstname.lastname@example.org.
-This will be requested by one of Repsol's business units in accordance with the Safety Criteria for Vetting River Vessels document which can be downloaded below.
+Vessel vetting will begin once commercial interest has been received via email to: email@example.com.
+This will be requested by one of Repsol's business units in accordance with the Safety Criteria for Vetting River Vessels document, which can be downloaded below.